Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Discussion

-It is worth noting that P3 channel seems to be very useful to the ML models, since it provides the most valuable data when ML model deals with only one sensor and it is also present in the best combinations when using two and three channels.
-Another valuable channel is P4, but in a different manner.
-Unlike P3, P4 does not provide information by its own, but P4 is very helpful when combined with more channels.
-This work is consistent with other works \cite{talebi2022investigating, gu2023detection, ekhlasi2021direction} that points to the left side of the brain as valuable in identifying ADHD.
+It is noteworthy that the P3 channel proves highly useful for ML models, providing the most valuable data when using a single sensor and appearing in the best combinations with two and three channels.
+Another important channel is P4, though in a different way.
+While P4 does not offer much information on its own, it significantly enhances model performance when combined with other channels.
+These findings are consistent with other studies \cite{talebi2022investigating, gu2023detection, ekhlasi2021direction}, which also highlight the left brain as critical for identifying ADHD.
+Additionally, these results align with \cite{sanchis2024novel}, \cite{khare2023explainable}, and \cite{kasim2023identification}, which also identify P3 and P4 as key channels.
+As shown in Figure \ref{fig:head-chan}, the most influential channels in this study are located around the Cz channel, which \cite{abedinzadeh2023potential} also considers crucial in their research.

-Regarding feature importance provided by XGBoost model, we can extract that the most important features are the most repeated ones in Figures \ref{fig:feature-importance-p3}, \ref{fig:feature-importance-p3p4} and \ref{fig:feature-importance-c3p3p4}.
-These features have been: Kurtosis, Katz fractal dimension, Delta, Theta and Alpha power spectrums, Hurst exponent, Hjorth mobility, Approximate entropy, Daubechies-4 wavelet energy, and Power Spectral Density.
+Regarding the importance of features identified by the XGBoost model, the most significant ones are consistently highlighted in Figures \ref{fig:feature-importance-p3}, \ref{fig:feature-importance-p3p4}, and \ref{fig:feature-importance-c3p3p4}.
+These key features include Kurtosis, Katz fractal dimension, Delta, Theta, and Alpha power spectrums, Hurst exponent, Hjorth mobility, Approximate entropy, Daubechies-4 wavelet energy, and Power Spectral Density.
+This aligns with the findings of \cite{gu2023detection}, \cite{khare2022vhers}, and \cite{taghibeyglou2022detection}, who also highlight Delta and Theta waves as important.
+Similarly, \cite{abbas2021effective}, \cite{khare2023explainable}, and \cite{lin2023measurement} identify entropy as a key feature in ADHD detection.

-It is worth noting that all techniques used to perform the experiments are not complex.
-We have used feature extraction from a public API, we use statistical tests to do feature selection and we have classified data with three of the most used ML models: SVM, KNN and XGBoost.
-This fact exalts the obtained results, since we have achieved 86\% of accuracy using the EEG recordings from only 3 channels.
+It is important to note that all the techniques used in these experiments are relatively straightforward.
+We extracted features using a public API, applied statistical tests for feature selection, and employed three widely-used ML models: SVM, KNN, and XGBoost for classification.
+The simplicity of these methods highlights the significance of our results, achieving 86\% accuracy with EEG recordings from just three channels.